 Unless you've asked us not to:

 You can choose not to receive direct marketing or tailored advertising.
-You can adjust your preferences in the following ways: by emailing email@example.com, by calling us on 03442 414 141 in the UK or 0818 719 819 in ROI, by clicking on the "unsubscribe" link in marketing information from us.
+You can adjust your preferences in the following ways: by accessing My Account (UK) or emailing firstname.lastname@example.org (ROI), by calling us on 03442 414 141 in the UK or 0818 719 819 in ROI, by clicking on the "unsubscribe" link in marketing information from us.

 You should be aware that when you access or use our content, products and services, we may collect information from the devices you use to receive Sky content, products and services by using 'cookies'.
 If you'd like to learn how to manage these cookies and choose whether or not to receive information of different types, please see the section "Controlling My Cookies" below.